feelmode412/wa-programming-standards/readme.md

 ### 3. Javascripts

-You **MAY NOT** put any Javascript in any spesific section files.
-Instead, put all Javascripts inside `/public/js/scripts.js`.
-This is the best practice for performance and maintainable code.
+You **MAY NOT** put Javascript in any spesific section file.
+Instead, put all Javascript inside `/public/js/scripts.js`.
+This is the best practice for performance and code maintainability.

 If you need to throw a variable from server, put the script in `/app/views/layout/master.blade.php`.
 So, `/public/js/scripts.js` will catch it.